Looking Beyond Feminism

-Rape & sexual abuse are more of MEN’S ISSUE than women’s issue itself.
-Staggering percentage of offenders are men and not women.
+Rape & sexual abuse are as much of MEN’S ISSUE as it is a women’s issue.
+Staggering percentage of offenders are often men.
 Women’s role is discussed in newspaper articles, sensational TV news coverage & social media conversations.
 Why aren’t men’s attitudes & behaviours focused instead of discussing what women can do to avoid rape?
 One of the primary factors producing these sadistic men is the way our culture defines “manhood” or “macho”.
-Groups of young men videotaping rape to circulate the “macho” deed is something we hear about on a regular basis.
+Groups of young men videotaping rape to circulate the “macho” deed is the kinda news we read about on a regular basis.
 After a football match, social media celebrates how Real Madrid “raped” Barcelona or Barcelona “raped” Real Madrid.
 Every young boy is victim of oppression when he’s told, “be aggressive, be a dick, be macho, grow balls.”
-Sexual violence is an extremist result of patriarchal brainwashing.
-By calling patriarchy a “male privilege”, even feminists are glorifying rape as a “privilege” for men and that isn’t true.
+Sexual violence is an extremist result of toxic patriarchal values.
+By glorifying patriarchy a “male privilege”, we are only turning a blind eye towards how patriarchy oppresses men.
 Violent behaviour destroys a man psychologically & can potentially end his life.
-Every young boy is a victim of male-peer-culture that feeds dangerous ideas to the subconscious mind
+Every young boy is a victim of male-peer-culture that feeds dangerous ideas to the subconscious mind.

 FEMINISM OFTEN IGNORES WOMEN FROM LOWER ECONOMIC SECTIONS

 Feminism aims to bring equality of sexes but the problem is men themselves are not social equals in white supremacist, caste supremacist, capitalist & patriarchal class structure.
 Which class of men does feminism wants women to be equal to?